Online course details

 - CIPFA (Chartered Institute of Public Finance and Accountancy) Professional Diploma

-If you do not meet the direct entry criteria but have one of the following qualifications, you may be eligible to join the course after passing a level 5 Macroeconomics for Business module:
+If you do not meet the direct entry criteria but have one of the following qualifications, you may be eligible to join the course after passing a level 6 Research Methods module:

 - CIMA Operational level plus at least three years of relevant full-time work experience within the financial sector